VPNL/fat/README.md

-﻿Diffusion tool box that combines Vistasoft, MRtrix, LiFE and AFQ  to produce functional defined white matter tracts.
-It requires the toolboxes mentioned before to be installed, and also requires fROIs defined using vistasoft.
+﻿Diffusion tool box that combines Vistasoft, MRtrix3, LiFE and AFQ to produce white matter connectomes.
+It requires the toolboxes mentioned before to be installed.
 The pipeline is orgnized as below.

-A great place to start exploring this pipeline is the script "fat/preprocessing/scripts/fatPreprocEtWrapper.m", which was used to automatically process the data presented in the mrLanes manuscript.
+A great place to start exploring this pipeline is the script "fat/preprocessing/scripts/fatPreprocmrTrix3WrapperLocal.m", which includes the entire pipeline from raw dti data to connetomes.
+Please note that this pipeline does not currently include resverse phase encoding correction, and that the mutishell code has never been tested.
+The pipeline is organized as follows:

-1) Prepare fat data and directory structure fatPrepare(fatDir, sessid);
+1) Prepare fat data and directory structure

-2) Preprocess the dti data using vistasoft fatPreprocess(fatDir,sessid,runName,force)
+2) Preprocess the data using mrTrix3

-4) Make wm mask from freesurfer output fatMakeWMmask(fatDir, sessid, 'wm', force)
+3) The preprocessing flips our bvecs.
+We don't want that, so we copy our original bvecs from the raw folder.
+We also fix the nifti header.

-5) Run MRtrix to create candidate connectomes with different parameters fatCreateEtConnectome(fatDir, sessid, runName);
+4) Initiate a dt.mat data structure

-6) Concatenate candidate connectomes to construct the final ET connectome fatConcateFg(fatDir, sessid, runName(i), fgInName,fgOutName);
+5) Set up tractography for mrtrix 3

-7) Run LiFE to optimize the connectome fatRunLife(fatDir, sessid, runName(r), fgName, Niter, L, force);
+6) Create a better wm mask with FreeSurfer

-8) Run AFQ to classify the fibers fatMakefsROI(fatDir,sessid,force):create fsROI for fiber classification fatSegmentConnectome(fatDir, sessid, runName, fgName, computeRoi)
+7) Create connectomes with MRtrix3

-9) Convert vista ROI to functional ROI fatVistaRoi2DtiRoi(fatDir, sessid, runName, roiName) fatDtiRoi2Nii(fatDir, sessid, runName, roiName)
+8) Optional: Run LiFE to optimize the connectome

-9) Define FDFs and get fiber count fatFiberIntersectRoi(fatDir, sessid,runName, fgName, roiName, foi, radius)
+9) Optional: Run AFQ to classify the connectome

-10) Extract fiber proprieties
+10) Optional: Clean Connectome with AFQ

-fatTractQmr(fatDir, sessid, runName, fgName, qmrDir)
+In addition to this preprocessing pipeline, what include an assortment of analysis and plotting function that might come in handy.